davepo/AKA/scripts/README.md

 Move the script back to this folder when you want it to run again.

 Note: AKA will attempt to run all '.rb' Ruby scripts in this folder.
 Each script is passed three argument, whether or not they are used.
-    'ImageMounter.rb' and 'DefenderScan.rb' work together and should not be seperated.